 The Leg Drag Pass

-before we get int specific leg drag counters, let’s take a short look at the leg drag pass.
-The leg drag is a such a powerful pass because it combines pressure with pinning.
-This is the main issue of the leg drag.
+before we get into specific leg drag counters, let’s take a short look at the leg drag pass.
+The Leg drag is such a powerful pass because it combines pressure with pinning.
+This is the main issue of leg drag.
 It places you in a position where your body is not only pinned, but your opponent also has a great angle to place immense pressure on you.
 Furthermore, they can stay in the position indefinitely, unless you know precisely what you need to do.